 Proximity and quality are the most critical elements of your local listing.

 For local listings, these two elements of proximity and quality are the most critical.
 You can’t move your business closer to people, but you can encourage customers to leave reviews in order to improve appearance in a local search.

 Local listings help potential customers learn more about your business, understand what you have to offer, and help them make a decision as to who to purchase goods and services from.
 Most local directories include sections for you to add a menu of services or products, images from inside and outside your business, description fields, hours of operation, website info, and much more.
 The more information you can provide in your listing, the more clarity you will give to searchers, and the better the visibility will be for your business.

 Make sure your information is accurate and consistent on each directory, as this will help the search engine gain trust in the data provided.
 Setting up local listings is just one important part of growing your business.
-Check out 5 other important things new business owners forget to do.

 What businesses benefit most from local listings?

 All businesses have a lot to gain from building local listings, in terms of making important data easily accessible to customers, but the ones that benefit the most are businesses that service customers at their location (like a jewelry store or restaurant) or those that service customers within a radius (like a plumber or repairman).

 There are several ways and places to build local listings, but we’re going to focus on the 3 most important sources: Google My Business, Bing Places, LocalWorks and 3rd Party Aggregators.